clinical-genomics-uppsala/PrecMed1/docs/lab2.md

 Number of reads are calculated either directly in the sequencing machine, raw fastq or even the aligned bamfiles.

 !!! question "Question 1"
-    :question: If you get a lower number of reads for a sample than expected, what (errors) could that indicate?
+    :question: If you get a lower number of reads for a sample than expected, what could be the cause of this (wet lab errors, input file errors, sequencing machine errors, analysis errors)?
 <br>
 Example of programs that calculate Number of Reads: